-B Castleward:
+B. Castleward Priorities

-- B1.1 Creation of a sustainable residential-led neighbourhood on the edge of the city centre.
-This will be complemented by supporting facilities, including: - New primary and nursery school facilities. - Provision of a new convenience shopping facility of a scale commensurate with the needs generated by the enlarged community. - B1.2 Creation of the Castleward 'boulevard' pedestrian priority link and public realm improvements, linking the railway station to Traffic Street. - B1.3 Provide for 'active frontages' on buildings fronting the Castleward boulevard, including the potential for small scale retail, food and drink, leisure and community uses.
-At first floor level and above, residential or commercial uses will be encouraged. - B1.4 Consolidate existing surface parking into a new multi-storey car park. - B1.5 Allow business and / or residential uses on land north of Siddals Road.
-Residential development will only be accepted where air quality issues can be mitigated. - B1.6 Creation of a new 'all moves' junction on Siddals Road and surface level crossing at this point to Bass's Recreation Ground.
+B1.1 Creation of a sustainable residential-led neighbourhood on the edge of the City centre.
+This will be complemented by supporting facilities, including;

+a.
+New primary and nursery school facilities;

+b.
+Provision of a new convenience shopping facility of a scale commensurate with the needs generated by the enlarged communityto serve the immediate locality and the needs generated by the new community only;

+B1.2 Creation of the Castleward 'boulevard' pedestrian priority link and public realm improvements, linking the railway station to Traffic Street.

+B1.3 Provide for 'active frontages' on buildings fronting the Castleward boulevard, including the potential for small scale retail, food & drink, leisure, health and community uses.
+At first floor level and above, residential or commercial uses will be encouraged.
+Commercial uses along the boulevard will be of a scale and type that will not impact on the vitality and viability of the city centre.

+B1.4 Consolidate existing surface parking into a new multi-storey car park.

+B1.5 Allow business and / or residential uses on land north of Siddals Road.
+Residential development will only be accepted where air quality issues can be mitigated.

+B1.6 Creation of a new 'all moves' junction on Siddals Road and surface level crossing at this point to Bass' Recreation Ground.

-- B1.7 The regeneration of Castleward should exhibit exemplary architectural quality and create a strong "statement of place".
-The scheme should exhibit the following characteristics: - Building massing and density to be greater along key routes.
-Residential densities in such locations will be a minimum average of 100 dwellings per hectare. - Building massing and density away from primary routes to be lower.
-Residential densities in such locations will be a minimum average of 70 dwellings per hectare. - A range of building heights of between 3 and 6 storeys will be acceptable. - In areas adjacent to the Conservation Area, built form and architectural styles will have regard to the character and detailing of the railway related buildings, in line with the findings of the Conservation Area Appraisal.
-There should be a transition to more contemporary styles as progression is made to the city centre.
+B1.7 The regeneration of Castleward should exhibit exemplary architectural quality and create a strong "statement of place".
+The scheme should exhibit the following characteristics:

+- •Building massing and density to be greater along key routes.
+Residential densities in such locations will be a minimum average of 100 dwellings per hectare. - •Building massing and density away from primary routes to be lower.
+Residential densities in such locations will be a minimum average of 70 dwellings per hectare. - High density development the exact level of which will be determined by a range of factors, in particular the need to create a high quality living environment, market demand and deliverability.
+Densities are unlikely to be permitted below a minimum of 55 dwellings per hectare, reflecting the city centre location. - A range of building heights of between 3 and 6 storeys will be acceptable. - In areas adjacent to the Conservation Area, built form and architectural styles will have regard to the character and detailing of the railway related buildings, in line with the findings of the Conservation Area Appraisal.
+There should be a transition to more contemporary styles as progression is made to the City centre.

-- B1.8 A series of linked and usable open spaces should be created that provide an attractive setting for the development, providing safe links through the area and adding to the biodiversity interest in the area.
-These should be well integrated with the Castleward boulevard proposals and the creation of a 'green infrastructure link' between Bass's Recreation Ground and the Arboretum. - B1.9 Harper Gardens will be retained and will form part of the open space provision for the new community. - B1.10 The majority of the existing area of open space, adjacent to Liversage Street car park will be retained and enhanced to form a high quality open space at the heart of the new neighbourhood.
-It should also mark the intersection between the new 'boulevard' and the east to west green link. - B1.11 The existing area of open space at the back of Wellington Crescent will be improved and enhanced to form another incidental area linked by the boulevard.
+B1.8 A series of linked and usable open spaces should be created that provide an attractive setting for the development, providing safe links through the area and adding to the biodiversity interest in the area.
+These should be well integrated with the Castleward boulevard proposals and the creation of a 'green infrastructure link' between Bass' Recreation Ground and the Arboretum.

+B1.9 Harper Gardens will be retained and will form part of the open space provision for the new community.

+B1.10 The majority of the existing area of open space, adjacent to Liversage Street car park will be retained and enhanced to form a high quality open space at the heart of the new neighbourhood.
+It should also mark the intersection between the new 'boulevard' and the east to west green link.

+B1.11 The existing area of open space at the back of Wellington Crescent will be improved and enhanced to form another incidental area linked by the boulevard.